shueho/BioDataTools/README.md

 **Generated File:**

 - `merge.fas` (Sequences concatenated in order, which may correspond to one strand of the original genomic data).
+- `only_atgcn.fas` (Retain only ATGCN bases and gaps; all other characters are converted to N bases, to facilitate import into software such as DnaSP).
 - `regions.txt` (A feature boundary statistics table, showing the interval positions of each feature on the assembled sequence).

 **Example:**